rl-droid/Ristau-Jordan-2/README.md

 # Furret Website
- A website dedicated to the cute Furret.
+ A website dedicated to the cute Pokemon Furret.
 He walks.